 Gerhard Ebeling: No theologian – we may even go further and say no other thinker – has spoken in such compelling terms of the freedom of man on the one hand, and with such terrifying force of the bondage of man on the other.

-Shortly after the commencement of the trial (as a result of the publication of the 95 Theses), Luther was interrogated by the cardinal and Thomist Cajetan following the Augsburg Diet in 1518.
-As it was to be expected bearing in mind Luther’s tendency to gradually radicalise his own stand when facing opponents, the debates with Cajetan turned to the problematic indulgences.
-Amongst other things, they discussed the traditional concept thesaurus ecclesiae (treasure of grace) – a theoretical prerequisite of indulgences.
-The treasure of grace, which comprised the merits of Christ, provided clerics with the means to reduce the temporal punishments for repentant sinners.
-This gave rise to Luther’s famous statement to have to obey God more than men and to do nothing against his conscience.
-He refused to revoke his theses and hence effectively completed the break with Rome.
-The significance of this break is highlighted by Luther’s long-time confessor Staupitz’s decision to relieve the former from his monastic vows in order to prevent the General Vicar of the Augustinian hermits from forcing Luther to resign.
-In the aftermath, Luther reckoned with his imminent martyrdom.
-Thus, on October 11, the day before his interrogation, Luther wrote to Melanchthon from Augsburg that he would rather die than revoke what is right.
-But the possibility of martyrdom did not hold Luther back; it rather augmented his spirituality, reminding him of his great proximity to God and Christ, whose path of suffering mirrored his own.
-His predicament about how to move forward courageously and consistently also spurred his theological thinking: Each new argument left him at once more isolated and more elated.
+During the discussion Luther made his famous statement that he had to obey God more than men and do nothing against his conscience (WA 2, 16: 11–12, 19).
+He refused to revoke his Theses and hence effectively completed the break with Rome.
+The significance of this break is highlighted by Luther’s long-time confessor Staupitz’s decision to relieve Luther of his monastic vows in order to prevent the General Vicar of the Augustinian hermits from forcing Luther to resign.
+In the aftermath, Luther reckoned with imminent martyrdom.
+Thus, on October 11, the day before his interrogation, Luther wrote to Melanchthon from Augsburg that he would rather die than revoke what was right (WA 1, No. 98, 11.
+Oct.
+1518, 213: 11–14).
+But the possibility of martyrdom did not hold Luther back: rather, it brought him closer to Christ.
+In the recounting of the Reichstag of Worms, the link to Christ’s passion is taken to extremes by the humanist Hermann Busche who published a pamphlet Passion Doctor Martins Luthers, oder seyn lydung durch Marcellum beschriben.
+In this, Luther’s journey and stay in Worms are retold as a parallel to Christ’s suffering.
+Luther’s quandary as to how to proceed also spurred his theological thinking: Each new argument left him at once more isolated and more elated.
 Every new step he took theologically was freighted with intense feeling, for it genuinely was a matter of life and death as he followed Christ’s progress to martyrdom.

-Eck, one of the humanists and theologians who sided with Luther, would become one of the latter’s most vocal opponents.
-In the spring of 1518, Eck had already written a refutation of Luther’s theses against indulgences – the Obelisci – which motivated the counter-reaction of the latter – the Asterisci.
+Eck, one of the humanists and theologians who had originally sided with Luther, became one of the latter’s most vocal opponents.
+In the spring of 1518 Eck had written a refutation of Luther’s ‘95 Theses’, the Obelisci (printers’ marks for errors), which prompted Luther to respond with the Asterisci (marks for additions).
 Both texts were intended for academic discussion and not for the general public.
-On Luther’s side, Karlstadt published 406 theses in response to Eck’s going public with the argument, which paved the way for the Leipzig dispute in June 1519.
-Eck’s unabating criticism of Luther’s theses contributed to the latter’s insistence on personally engaging in the dispute, travelling to Leipzig with Karlstadt and Melanchthon.
-The reformers would fail to turn the dispute to their advantage.
-Eck’s exceptional memory and rhetorical skills made him a superior opponent.
-He provoked Luther, pushing him to make radical statements.
-Eck had realised early on that the 95 Theses meant a fundamental challenge of the traditional church and its doctrine, and managed to tease that out in the course of the debate.
-Consequently, the reformer denied the biblical base of the papal primacy and drew attention to the errors of the Council of Constance, particularly in the light of Jan Hus’ condemnation.
-Luther allowed himself to be carried away, supporting theological arguments far more radical than his 95 theses.
+On Luther’s side, the Wittenberg theologian Andreas Bodenstein von Karlstadt (1486–1541) published 406 theses when Eck went public with his arguments, paving the way for the Leipzig dispute in June 1519.
+Eck’s unabating criticism of the ‘95 Theses’ made Luther insist on taking part in the dispute himself, travelling to Leipzig with Karlstadt and Melanchthon.
+The reformers failed to turn the dispute to their advantage.
+Eck’s exceptional memory and rhetorical skills made him a formidable opponent, and he provoked Luther into making radical statements.
+Eck had realised early on that the ‘95 Theses’ meant a fundamental challenge to the traditional church and its doctrine and managed to tease this out in the course of the debate.
+Luther denied the biblical basis for papal primacy and drew attention to what he saw as the errors of the Council of Constance, particularly the condemnation of Jan Hus.
+Luther got carried away, supporting theological arguments far more radical than his ‘95 Theses’.

-The pamphlet literature flourished thanks to Luther’s growing popularity.
-The humanists who dominated public opinion stood behind him.
-Had Luther’s affiliation with humanism before 1517 proved to be superficial, the 95 Theses would have received a very different reception.
-Their rapid spread can be almost exclusively ascribed to the activity of humanist circles.
-While Luther’s pastoral writings appealed to the general public, his polemical ones convinced humanists.
-They were the only closed circle of people who stood behind Luther in the first few years and Luther’s cause would not have been victorious without their approval.
-The progression of the conflict between Rome and Luther divided the Humanist movement into the faction of supporters and the Catholic faction.
-The younger generation in particular took Luther’s side: the struggle against the “old” theology was simultaneously a struggle against the ecclesiastical establishment and an emancipation of the new generation.
+The pamphlet literature flourished thanks to Luther’s growing popularity, and the humanists who dominated public opinion stood behind him.
+Luther’s humanist credentials dated back before 1517, and the rapid spread of ‘95 Theses’ can be ascribed almost exclusively to the activity of his humanist supporters.
+For example, the Nuremberg humanist Christopher Scheurl appears to have worked as an agent and to have passed the Theses on to various humanist circles.
+While Luther’s pastoral writings appealed to the general public, his polemical ones convinced the humanists.
+They were the only discrete group who stood behind Luther in the first few years, and Luther’s cause would not have prevailed without them.
+As the conflict between Luther and Rome progressed, the humanist movement was divided into the faction supporting Luther and the Catholic faction.
+And it was particularly the younger generation which took Luther’s side: the struggle against the ‘old’ theology was at once a struggle against the ecclesiastical establishment and an emancipation of the new generation.

-The theological argument with Eck represented an important step in Luther’s process of liberation from ecclesiastical guardianship.
+Eventually the Leipzig Disputation spread the ‘Luther-case’ so widely that by 1520 the whole of Germany was caught up in it.
+In the aftermath of the dispute, Luther entered his most creative intellectual phase.
+It was the feeling of empowerment and responsibility, of having a nation behind him, that motivated him.
+The theological argument with Eck represented an important step in Luther’s process of liberation from ecclesiastical control.
 This process also resulted in a change in his spirituality.
-Thus he gave up the traditional hour-long prayers, dedicating his time to his writings instead.
-As his relationship with Staupitz turned distant, Luther drifted away from the contemplative spirituality of the latter, which he deemed less and less reconcilable with his theological as well as ecclesiastical involvement.
-He would later attribute his reformatory understanding to the aftermath of the Leipzig Dispute.
+He gave up the traditional hour-long prayers, dedicating his time to his writings instead (WA.TR 2, No. 1253: 11).
+As his relationship with Staupitz became more distant, Luther drifted away from Staupitz’s spirituality, which Luther deemed less and less reconcilable with his own theology and relationship to the church.
+He would later attribute his reformatory breakthrough to the aftermath of the Leipzig Dispute (WA 54: 185–86).